cloudbees-days/jenkins-x-workshop/create-devpod.md

 A [DevPod](https://jenkins-x.io/developing/devpods/) allows you to develop in a K8s pod running in the same cluster where Jenkins X is running.
 DevPods allow you to build and test your Jenkins X application before you are ready to create a Pull Request - all without installing any developer tools on your computer.

 DevPods provide a terminal/shell that is based on the exact same operating system, docker containers and tools that are installed in the pod templates used in the Jenkins X CI/CD pipelines.
-This allows you to build, run tests or redeploy apps using the exact same tools as the CI/CD pipelines and before you commit to git.
+This allows you to build, run tests or redeploy apps using the exact same tools as the CI/CD pipelines provided by Jenkins X build-packs and before you commit to your upstream Git repository.

 Before creating a DevPod you want to be in the source code repository for which you want to make changes - the one create with the quickstart from the last exercise: `cd ./{GitHub username}-go-http`